hypothesis/h/lib/h_pyramid_sentry/README.md

 How it works
 ------------

-The [EventFilter](h_pyramid_sentry/event_filter.py) object is a singleton which you can register filter functions with.
-All functions registered to the EventFilter object are global.
+In your Pyramid configuration you need to provide a list of filter functions in the parameter `h_pyramid_sentry.filters`.

 These functions are passed [Event](h_pyramid_sentry/event.py) objects which they can inspect.
 If the function returns `True`, then the event is logged